Description

 Himalayan Handcrafted Dharma Protector Simhamukha Sculpture | Spiritual Statue Decor

 Simhamukha is depicted with a buffalo head, symbolizing raw power and the ability to subdue negative forces.
 Her crown is adorned with skulls, representing impermanence and mastery over ego and fear.
-She holds a curve knife in her right hand, embodying indestructible spiritual power, while her left hand wields a kapala (skull cup), signifying the transcendence of worldly attachments.
+She holds a curved knife in her right hand, embodying indestructible spiritual power, while her left hand wields a kapala (skull cup), signifying the transcendence of worldly attachments.
 Her fierce expression radiates wrathful compassion, aimed at destroying ignorance and obstacles.

 Size: 16.1”/41cm (Height) x 11.4”/29cm (Base)